 Patrick and Helena Keenan’s gorgeous restaurant with rooms is in a stunning shoreside location, looking right up Lough Ramor - where little fishing boats and wildlife activity around pretty wooded islets are a constant source of interest.

 It’s mainly a new build and, while it may still look a little raw and ‘nouveau’ from the road, once inside you’ll find a stylishly furnished foyer and bar/reception room and, beyond it, a spacious contemporary restaurant filled with shimmering light from the lough, which laps the shore just at the end of the garden.
-Even before you eat a mouthful, it’s easy to see why this has become a destination restaurant drawing diners from a very wide area – and the food is really good.
+Even before you eat a mouthful, it’s easy to see why this has become a destination restaurant drawing diners from a very wide area – but there is no undue reliance on the setting, and the cooking by Head Chef Eddie Attwell and his team is seriously good.

 Accommodation is also available, in eight spacious en-suite rooms; all are furnished to a very high standard and five have lough views.
 A delightful place to stay and explore the treats that this beautiful area has to offer.
 [Registration pending.]